29 Dec The Utah to Arizona Road Trip – 2 Week Itinerary

 The food scene is intense.
 I had to quit eating out so much since it was hitting the pockets deeply.

 Nissan Rogue from Enterprise.
 It holds up great for the Utah to Arizona road trip.
 However, I will never rent an SUV again because of the slow acceleration (UPDATE: Rented the Mitsubishi Outlander for my Oregon – Washington road trip).
+Honestly, just go with a 4×4 or Jeep, you will not regret this,

 Salt Lake City